mnielsen/finding_scenius/finding_scenius.md

 over, and that the next great emerging frontier is clean energy, or space, _etc_.

-My instinct is that these people are wrong.
-Not wrong to say that clean energy and space are emerging frontiers; they are.
-But wrong to think that the internet is no longer a rich frontier.
+I believe these people are wrong.
+Not wrong to say that clean energy and space are emerging frontiers (they are), but wrong to think the internet is no longer a rich frontier.

 There are huge problems still to be solved online.
 We're a long way from networking every object and every event in the world.
 We're drowning in human co-ordination problems.
 We're drowning in data analysis problems.
-Our tools for managing human attention are currently terrible.
+We still do a terrible job managing human attention.
 And we're still a long way from artificial intelligence.

 Maybe there's insurmountable bottlenecks that will stop progress on all these problems.
 But, at least today, progress on each continues